esmeace/contentbox-headless-cms-hands-on/prerequisites/Prereq-02-Docker-and-CommandBox.md

 ### Install [commandbox-bullet-train](https://forgebox.io/view/commandbox-bullet-train)

-You should install this no matter what after getting CommandBox.
+You should install this no matter what, after getting CommandBox.

 ```sh
 install commandbox-bullet-train